-LEVEL 7 - 8 RUBRIC: BIKE ED (Continued)
+LEVEL 5 - 6 RUBRIC: BIKE ED (Continued)

-By the end of Level 6 Progressing towards Level 8 By the end of Level 8 Students obey all road safety rules whilst riding outside the school (Keep to the left side of the road, leave at least 1 metre space from the parked cars, give way to the right, obeys all traffic signals and signs).
-Students obey all road safety rules whilst riding outside the school (Keep to the left side of the road, leave at least 1 metre space from the parked cars, give way to the right, obeys all traffic signals and signs) and are beginning to take the lead or serve as role models for others.
-Students lead others in adherence to all road safety rules, instructions and norms whilst riding outside the school (Keep to the left side of the road, leave at least 1 metre space from the parked cars, give way to the right, obeys all traffic signals and signs).
-Students obey all road safety instructions and norms whilst riding outside the school (follows all instructions from the teacher ride in single file and does not overtake unless instructed, maintains safe space between riders of two bike lengths).
-Students obey all road safety instructions and norms whilst riding outside the school (follows all instructions from the teacher ride in single file and does not overtake unless instructed, maintains safe space between riders of two bike lengths) and serve as role models for others.
-Students lead others in obeying all road safety instructions and norms whilst riding outside the school (follows all instructions from the teacher ride in single file and does not overtake unless instructed, maintains safe space between riders of two bike lengths).
+By the end of Level 4 Progressing towards Level 6 By the end of Level 6 Students can follow basic traffic rules of riding on the left side of the road, giving way to the right and obeying road signs (in a simulated school environment).
+Students obey all road safety rules in a simulated school environment (Keep to the left side of the road, leave at least 1 metre space from the parked cars, give way to the right, obeys all traffic signals and Students obey all road safety rules whilst riding outside the school (keep to the left side of the road, leave at least 1 metre space from the parked cars, give way to the right, obeys all traffic signals and signs) signs).
+Students can safely negotiate a T and cross intersection (leaving safe distance and using safe speed) (in a simulated school environment) Students can follow instructions and work as a group in the outside school grounds ride.
+Students obey all road safety instructions and norms in a simulated school environment (follows all instructions from the teacher, ride in single file and does not overtake unless instructed, maintains safe space between riders (two bike lengths)).
+Students obey all road safety instructions and norms whilst riding outside the school (follows all instructions from the teacher ride in single file and does not overtake unless instructed, maintains safe space between riders (two bike lengths)).
+Students can identify and mitigate hazards in a simulated school setting.
+Students can identify and mitigate some hazards in a community setting with assistance.
 Students can identify and mitigate hazards in a community setting with assistance.
-Students can plan a safe travel route using a range of technologies and information (with teacher oversight) Students can plan a safe travel route using various geospatial technologies and information (with teacher oversight) based on current conditions, hazards and the environment.
-Students can plan several safe travel routes alternatives using various geospatial technologies and information (with teacher oversight), choosing the best and safest route based on current conditions, hazards and the environment.
+Students can plan a safe travel route with assistance (including identifying some hazards) in their community.
+Students can plan a safe travel route using one form of technology and other information (with teacher assistance).
+Students can plan a safe travel route using a range of technologies and information (with teacher oversight).